Dual Authorization | Teleport

 Successfully submitted review.
 Request state: APPROVED

-If Bob has created a request using CLI, he will assume it once it has been approved.
-Bob can also assume granted Access Request roles using Web UI:
+If the user has created a request using CLI, the role will be assumed once it has been approved, or they can assume the role using the Web UI.

 Troubleshooting